 - We aspire to produce theatre that is reflective of our society, our teachings and ourselves.

-Prior to each semester’s course registration period, Theatre majors are required to meet with their faculty advisors to discuss course selection and assess their academic progress.
+Prior to each semester’s course registration period, Theatre majors are required to meet with the department staff advisor to discuss course selection and to assess their academic progress.
 Once a schedule for the following semester is jointly approved, the student receives departmental permission to register for classes online.
 For undergraduate advisement, contact the department for more information.
-For graduate advisement, contact the Director of Graduate Studies and Graduate Advisor Dr. Hillary Miller.
-For credential advisement, contact Professor Anamarie Dwyer.
 Advisement for students enrolled in Theatre minors is not required but strongly encouraged.